-Any orders placed before 3:00pm are usually despatched the same day.
-Orders placed after 3:00pm will leave the next working day.
-Depending on the size of your order, it will either be despatched by Royal Mail First Class post which takes on average 2-3 working days to deliver or, for heavier deliveries, by 24hr courier service through Interlink.
+Any orders placed before 3:00 pm are usually despatched the same day.
+Orders placed after 3:00 pm will leave the next working day.
+Depending on the size of your order, it will either be despatched by Royal Mail 48 hour post which takes on average 2-3 working days to deliver or, for heavier deliveries, by 24hr courier service through ParcelForce.

 For orders being sent to mainland UK address, carriage is FREE on any orders over £50.00, after any discounts have been deducted.
-For any orders under £50.00 a standard £3.00 carriage charge is applied.
-For all non Mainland UK addresses a £3.00 carriage charge will be applied regardless of the size or value of order.
-For orders being sent overseas the carriage price depends on the size and weight of the order and the destination country, but this is automatically calculated during the on-line ordering process.
-However if the parcel weighs over 2kg’s, we will contact via e-mail with the carriage cost.
+For any orders under £50.00 a standard £3.95 carriage charge is applied.
+For all non-Mainland UK addresses a £3.95 carriage charge will be applied regardless of the size or value of the order.
+For orders being sent overseas, the carriage price depends on the size and weight of the order and the destination country, but this is automatically calculated during the on-line ordering process.
+However, if the parcel weighs over 2kg’s, we will contact via e-mail with the carriage cost.
 View our overseas delivery information here

 Simply contact the office to explain the reasons for return, to enable us to issue you with a Return Merchandise Authorisation (RMA) number.
 Please note all returns must be in a re-sellable condition with the tamper seal intact and returned within 28 days of the order being placed.
 Please see our Terms & Conditions of supply for further information.

-All the prices shown include VAT and the invoice you receive will show this separately.
+All the prices shown on our Retail website include VAT and the invoice you receive will show this separately.
 Our Trade site shows prices excluding VAT.

-We do not have a vet able to offer advice, however we do have advisors who would be happy to help you.
-All our advisors have an in-depth knowledge and experience of both our product range as well as dogs and cats and the range of products that we supply.
+We do not have a vet able to offer advice, however, our Customer Service Team would be happy to help you.
+All members of the Customer Service Team have an in-depth knowledge and experience of both our product range as well as dogs and cats.

-Details of the dogs shows that we, or one of our representatives, are attending each month are available on the “Latest News” section of our website.
-Alternatively phone us for details of future shows.
+Details of the dogs shows and other events that we, or one of our representatives, are attending are listed on our Events Page.

 We can give you details of veterinary practices who either prescribe our products or supply them through their retail areas.
-Call our Mail Order line on 01308-897272 or e-mail email@example.com for details.
+Call our Customer Service Team on 01308 897272 or e-mail email@example.com for details.

-Our trade accounts manager is Fran Marks who would be happy to help in setting up your trade account or with any questions you may have about stocking our range.
-For any enquiries e-mail firstname.lastname@example.org or call on 01308-897-272
+Our Trade accounts manager is Katy Laver who would be happy to help in setting up your trade account or with any questions you may have about stocking our range.

 The Gelatin used in our capsules is from sources that do not process any specified risk materials as defined in the Commission Decision 97/534/EC since 7th September 1997.
 Also, when bovine bone for gelatin is sourced in EC, where some cases of BSE have been declared, the current measures and practices from the authorities as well as from the Gelatin Industry make sure that these bones originate only from BSE free herds and that specific bone treatment, prior to gelatin extraction, remove proteins from the Central Nervous System.